 1. NATURE OF OPERATIONS AND PRESENTATION OF FINANCIAL STATEMENTS

-Corporate Organization and Business - HC Group Holdings II, Inc. ("HC II") was incorporated under the laws of the State of Delaware on January 7, 2015, with its sole shareholder being HC Group Holdings I, LLC. ("HC I").
-On April 7, 2015, HC I and HC II collectively acquired Walgreens Infusion Services, Inc. and its subsidiaries from Walgreen Co., and the business was rebranded as Option Care ("Option Care").
+Corporate Organization and Business - On April 7, 2015, HC I and HC II collectively acquired Walgreens Infusion Services, Inc. and its subsidiaries from Walgreen Co., and the business was rebranded as Option Care.